What are zygomatic implants?

 How do zygomatic implants differ from standard implants?

 Standard implants are 8–16 mm in length and are anchored in the alveolar bone.
-Zygomatic implants are 30–52 mm in length and are anchored in the zygomatic bone, allowing their use even with minimal maxillary bone.
+Zygomatic implants are anchored in the zygomatic bone, allowing their use even with minimal maxillary bone.

 Is the procedure painful?